rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 2C.2: Missing and Zero Values

-Check number of observations (records) where customer age is specified as 0.
+Check the number of observations (records) where customer age is specified less than 1.

 ```
 nrow(CUST_INSUR_LTV %>% filter(AGE < 1, na.rm = TRUE))